podefero/VirtualAssembler/README.md

 - Removed all .cpp files for operation and tokens.
 Combined in .h file.
 - Made code more readable, using enum for opcodes now.
 - Fixed .BYT Directives to now support special characters
+- Simplified vm_tests.cpp.
+Due to the nature of exception handling it's a little backwards
+  - Will need to adjust so all exception throws will be handled by main.
 - Added instructions from P3